-Note: Parks Victoria Camping Fees at Mt Arapiles, Food and Transport are not included in this price.
+Note: Parks Victoria Camping Fees at Mt Arapiles (currently $2:70 per person per night), Food and Transport are not included in this price.

 The course is organised by the VCC, and is run over 6 consecutive days by a qualified private provider.
 Trad climbing gear is provided for participants without their own rack.

 Contact Michael O’Reilly, the VCC Trip Co-ordinator, as soon as possible to secure your place.
 (Email link at the end of this post.)
 There are only 4 places available on any Learn2Lead Course.
 Your place on the course will only be confirmed upon payment of a non-refundable and non-transferrable $280 deposit.
-The balance of the payment needs to be made as soon as 4 participants are confirmed.
+The balance of the payment needs to be made at least 4 weeks prior to the start of the course.

 Michael can also answer any questions that you may have about the course.

 The following skills are explicitly covered during the course: